siruguri/railsschool-catchup-ruby/level2/course_content/understanding_blocks.md

 # Scopes Inside Scopes

-Now that we understand scope and binding, blocks become a bit easier to understand.
+Now that we understand scope and binding, blocks become a bit easier to understand and inspect.

 The scope of a block is created by combining its scope along with the scope _in which it is defined_: